 Began

-My journey with music started in the early 2000s after seeing my cousin play guitar in Tripoli—an experience that stayed with me.
-At the time, I had just left my job and couldn’t afford an instrument, but my mother made a sacrifice I will never forget: she sold some of her jewelry so I could buy my first guitar.
+My journey as a Libyan Amazigh artist began in the early 2000s in Tripoli, after watching my cousin play guitar—an experience that stayed with me.
+At the time, I couldn’t afford an instrument, but my mother sold her jewelry so I could buy my first guitar.

 My Professional Collaborations